-schøne agentur is a newly-staged, one-woman show with one foot in the german and one foot in the scandinavian book markets. in summer 2017, schøne agentur started to represent major german publishing houses in scandinavia. in the long run, it is looking to establish itself as a reference point for german literature in the north.
+schøne agentur is a start-up agency with one foot in the german and one foot in the scandinavian book markets. in summer 2017, schøne agentur started to represent major german publishing houses in scandinavia. in the long run, it is looking to establish itself as a reference point for german literature in the north.

 DTV in Munich is one of the largest independent publishers in the German language and their titles are regularly guests on the top of the bestselling lists. dtv was originally founded in 1960 with the sole purpose of publishing paperback licences.
 Nowdays, 70% of the books stem from dtv’s own authors.
 400 titles are published each year.
 The broad spectrum of dtv’s list presents international and German fiction, non-fiction and self-help as well as books for children.
 On dtv’s fiction list you will find bestselling authors such as Dora Heldt and Angelika Schrobsdorff, Christopher Kloeble and Stefan aus dem Siepen, as well as Konrad Lorenz and Marianne Koch on the non-fiction list to name only a very few.
 The dtv-Atlas series has been widely acclaimed for its unique way of highlighting the topics of each volume in separate units, combining vivid graphics and concise written explanation.
 The subject areas covered by the dtv-Atlas series range from history to natural sciences, architecture and music, philosophy and health.
 International licensors of dtv-Atlases are publishers such as Penguin, Livre de Poche and Garzanti.

 dtv junior was founded in 1971.
-The titles cover the complete range of genres, both translated and in German language and speaks to all age groups. the publishing house has shown remarkable talent in combining upmarket quality that speaks to a broad audience.
-At dtv junior you will authors such as Anu and Friedbert Stohner, Antje Szillat, Christian Linker, Axel Scheffler as well as children’s books by Uwe Timm.
+Its titles cover the complete range of genres, both translated and in German language and speak to all age groups.
+The publishing house has shown remarkable talent in combining upmarket quality that speaks to a broad audience.
+At dtv junior you will encounter authors such as Anu and Friedbert Stohner, Antje Szillat, Christian Linker, Axel Scheffler as well as children’s books by Uwe Timm.